Tropical Storm Gabrielle (2007): Preparations

 Upon becoming a subtropical cyclone, the National Hurricane Center issued a tropical storm watch from Edisto Beach, South Carolina to Oregon Inlet in North Carolina, including the Pamlico Sound.
 As the storm approached the coast, the watch south of Cape Fear, North Carolina was discontinued, and a tropical storm warning was issued from Surf City, North Carolina northward to the North Carolina–Virginia state border; a watch was also issued northward to Cape Charles Light on the Delmarva Peninsula, and to New Point Comfort on the western shore of the Chesapeake Bay, which was upgraded to a warning the next day.

 Prior to the arrival of the storm, the National Park Service closed visitor centers and campgrounds along the Outer Banks.
 For about 12 hours, the ferry between Hatteras and Ocracoke was closed.
 North Carolina Governor Mike Easley put rescue teams and the National Guard on standby.
 Residents and tourists were advised to secure loose objects, and to remain indoors.
 As the storm's effects were expected to be minor, no evacuations were ordered.
 On Ocracoke Island, boats were hauled out.
 The threat of the storm forced the cancellation of a fishing tournament at Atlantic Beach, which resulted in effects to the local economy.

 Initially, uncertainty in Gabrielle's track led the National Hurricane Center's five-day track forecast cone to include the Mid-Atlantic, southeastern New York, and southern New England.
 Forecasters predicted rough surf and rip currents, prompting the Coast Guard to perform preparations in the Northeastern United States.
 On Cape Cod, Massachusetts, an HU-25 Falcon jet flew along the coastline, broadcasting storm advisories to offshore vessels.
 A Coast Guard patrol boat was deployed offshore for search and rescue.
 Boaters and mariners were advised to exercise caution, and were told to "make safe decisions".
 However, the storm passed well to the south with little effect.

 Impact

 Rough surf from Gabrielle along the coast of Florida drowned one surfer and forced the rescue of 200 swimmers.
 Officials at New Smyrna Beach estimated 6 to 9 ft seas.
 By early on September 9, the outer rainbands began affecting southeastern North Carolina.
-Sustained winds of tropical storm force from the storm occurred along coastline, unofficially reaching 44 mph at Frisco.
+Sustained winds of tropical storm force occurred along the coastline, unofficially reaching 44 mph at Frisco.
 Wind gusts were stronger, unofficially reaching 61 mph at Ocracoke.
 Along the coast, rough surf was reported, and waves reached 10 to 12 ft.
 Rip currents caused numerous swimmers to be rescued by lifeguards.
 Heavy rainfall from the storm was confined to near its immediate landfall location, peaking at 9.03 in at a station 7.2 mi to the east-northeast of Newport; other areas reported 4 to 8 in.
 Two offshore ships observed tropical storm-force winds, though the reports were considered to be overestimated.